Aftermath: 21 - Chimes at Midnight (2015)

 Ohhhhhh, but they are.

-Hermann dries his face, throws the towel in the direction of the sink, lies down, fully-clothed, on his bunk.
+Hermann dries his face, then lies down fully clothed on his bunk.
 He stares aggressively at his nondescript ceiling and tries to control his thoughts.

 Insupportable.